vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/deployment/install-with-rmp.md

 ## Installing Nebula Graph

-To install **Nebula Graph** with a rmp package, you must complete the following steps:
+To install **Nebula Graph** with a rpm package, you must complete the following steps:

 1. Log in to GitHub and click [this link](https://github.com/vesoft-inc/nebula/actions) to locate the rpm package.